collapsed-stacks/startups/questions/12046/best-method-to-distribute-variable-profit-within-llc.md

 - tagged: `legal`, `partnership`
 - score: 0

-<p>Would like to accomplish this with one legal entity and minimal additional tax implications. </p>
+Would like to accomplish this with one legal entity and minimal additional tax implications.

-<p>I am planning to develop multiple product families with several co-developers.
+I am planning to develop multiple product families with several co-developers.
 For each product family, there will be a different level of involvement and effective ownership of the profits/losses.
-Therefore setting up LLC with fixed ownership % and then allocations/distributions doesn't make sense especially as every year the mix will also change. </p>
+Therefore setting up LLC with fixed ownership % and then allocations/distributions doesn't make sense especially as every year the mix will also change.

-<p>One thought is to distribute royalties by product line and ownership %, but not sure if this is best or if there is a better approach.</p>
+One thought is to distribute royalties by product line and ownership %, but not sure if this is best or if there is a better approach.

 ## Answer 12059